flurdy/doubledragon/README.md

       git commit -m "GCR registry";
       git push

-   You may need more for other future namespaces.
+   You may need more for future namespaces.

 Note, you also need a furter step to scan for image updates in each GCR repo.
 We will show how to add `ImageRepository` in a bit.